rudywaltz/custom-element-workshop/02/README.md

 ## Knowledge

-Custom element can always configurate 2 ways from outside, attribute and property.
+Custom elements can be configured 2 ways, through an attribute and/or a property.

-`attributeChangedCallback` run every time when watched `attribute` added, removed or changed.
-It has 3 parameter:
+`attributeChangedCallback` runs every time when a watched `attribute` is added, removed or changed.
+It has 3 parameters:

 - name => attribute name
-- oldValue => previus value
+- oldValue => previous value
-- newValue => currrent value
+- newValue => current value

 ```js
 attributeChangedCallback(name, oldValue, newValue) { }
 ```

-- You need define which attributes would you like to watch.
+- You need to define which attribute would you like to watch.
 ```js
 static get observedAttributes() {
   return ['my-attribute'];
 }
 ```

 ## Exercise

-- Create a setter for label
+- Create a setter for label.
-- Listen the "label" attribute change
+- Listen to the "label" attribute change.
-- If you don't wanna break old test made Step 1 as default label value.
+- If you don't wanna break the test you created in Step 1, add a default label value.

 ```html
 <wc-steps>